rstudio/renv/tests/testthat/_snaps/install.md

       The following package(s) have been updated:

-      - bread [installed version 0.1.0 != loaded version 1.0.0]
+      - bread

-      Consider restarting the R session and loading the newly-installed packages.
+      Restart your R session to use the newly installed packages.

 # install reports on packages about to be installed